Introduction to MySQL MIN() Function

 MIN([DISTINCT] expression) [over_clause]

-The over_clause is not a compulsory part but it can be associated with window tasks.
+The over_clause is not compulsory but can be associated with window tasks.
 So, over_clause is used only if we don’t add the DISTINCT keyword in the MIN() function.

 How Does MIN() Function Work in MySQL?

-As we have known that MIN() function is used to find out the minimum value from total rows selected by the select statement, then we can now easily get the benefits in our business or in product management.
-For example, it will allow getting the low selling product of your company, a less expensive item or a minimum quantity of the product in your store consumed by the customers.
+As we know that MIN() function is used to find the minimum value from the total rows selected by the select statement, we can now easily get the benefits in our business or product management.
+For example, it will allow getting the low-selling product of your company, a less expensive item, or a minimum quantity of the product in your store consumed by the customers.

 SELECT MIN ([Column_Name]) FROM [Source]